Field Mappings and Naming

 Party field mappings

-Section titled “Party field mappings”Party fields have additional mapping capabilities beyond standard contract properties.
+Section titled “Party field mappings”Party fields do more than map a single value.
 When a party field is submitted:

 - The party record is created or linked in Pactly (either a new party is created or an existing one is matched)

-- The party is assigned roles on the generated contract (e.g., counterparty, signatory, our representative)
+- The party is assigned roles on the generated contract (for example counterparty, signer, our representative)

 Reverse mappings